benjaminbeuster/DDICDI_generator/README.md

 ## Output Format

 As of the latest update, the application now exclusively supports JSON-LD output format.
 XML output has been removed to simplify the codebase and focus on modern, web-friendly data formats.

+## Supported File Formats

+The application supports the following input file formats:

+- **SPSS files** (.sav): Full support with metadata and variable properties
+- **Stata files** (.dta): Full support with metadata and variable properties
+- **CSV files** (.csv): Support with basic metadata inference
+  - CSV files have limited built-in metadata compared to SPSS/Stata files
+  - The application attempts to infer variable types and measure types from the data
+  - Date columns are detected based on column names containing "date" or "time" and converted appropriately

 ## Installation Instructions